 26 dynamic letter games will engage your preschooler as he or she learns about letter sounds.
 The app includes tracing and letter songs as well.

 One unique feature is ABC Phonics’ alphabet photo frames.
 The app can take your pictures and put an A-to-Z photo frame around it.
 Decorate your pictures with frames such as “K is for kiss” or add a witch’s hat and the letter W.

 This free version of the app is limited, but it will allow you to make a good decision about purchasing the full version.
-The free version does include in-app purchases and outside advertisements.
+The free version does include in-app purchases of $1.99 each and outside advertisements.

 This talking, movable alphabet allows children to experiment with spelling.
 It uses text-to-speech technology to say the “words” that your child creates.
 Kids will learn with hands-on experimentation that short vowels are by themselves in words and that final e’s are silent and make most vowels say their names.

 The app includes about 1800 built-in words and also has the capability to add your own.
 Choose one of the three built-in games to adjust the level of difficulty.

 The app also keeps tabs on what your young learner does in the game.
 Parents can see reports that even include the length of time spent on spelling each word.
 The app costs $8.99 on the App Store, and it’s free with in-app purchase options of ninety-nine cents to $224.99 on Google Play.

 This great app focuses on phonemic awareness- the foundational understandings of how letters make sounds and are spoken in sequence to build words.
 It includes 8 games that are perfect for preschoolers and even early readers.
 The app is bright, colorful and encouraging.